RecoveryPulse/smartcontracts/README.md

 # Recovery Pulse Smart Contracts

-A secure and flexible smart contract recovery system that allows for controlled ownership transfer through configurable recovery conditions.
+A secure and flexible smart contract recovery system that allows for ownership transfer through configurable recovery conditions.

 ## Overview

-Recovery Pulse provides a robust recovery mechanism for smart contracts, enabling secure ownership transfer when specific conditions are met.
+Recovery Pulse provides a flexible recovery mechanism for smart contracts.
+It enables secure ownership transfer when specific pre-set conditions are met.
 The system consists of a main `Recoverable` contract that can be inherited by other contracts, along with modular recovery condition contracts that define when recovery is allowed.

 ## Architecture